Dads Who Are Rocking at Parenting

 This week, I want to continue the conversation about dads by looking at the bigger picture: Why dads matter so much and why the experience of fatherhood is so profound.

 By now, we’ve all probably heard some statistic or another about how kids are likely to perform better in school, live more healthfully, be better behaved, and grow up to be more successful in life.
-You also may or may not know that the relationship the father has with the mother of his child can have significant impacts on her chances of postpartum depression after baby arrives.
-(If you’re curious about the data for these claims, check this out.
-And also these.)
+You also may or may not know that the relationship the father has with the mother of his child can have significant impacts on her chances of postpartum depression after the baby arrives.

 A big piece of this is how you and your partner want your roles to be divided, and that is something that is totally up to you.
 Maybe you and your partner agree that dad should be the stay-at-home parent.
 Or, maybe mom stays home and dad works full-time.
 Or, any other arrangement in-between.
 You have to take into consideration your financial, lifestyle, and emotional needs and figure out what works best for your family.